alexirpan/mystery-hunt-bingo/README.md

 <script>
 var PHRASE_LIST = [
-    "Puzzle release delayed due to technical difficulties.", "Puzzle where teams have to cook something for HQ.", "First puzzle is solved in the first 10 minutes.", "First meta is solved in the first hour.",
+    "Puzzle release delayed due to technical difficulties.", "Puzzle is cut due to technical difficulties.", "Puzzle where teams have to cook something for HQ.", "Multiple teams do the final runaround simultaneously.", "First puzzle is solved in the first 10 minutes.", "First meta is solved in the first hour.",
     "Puzzle which references previous Mystery Hunts.",
-    "Puzzle about an anime that started airing in 2016 or later.", "Puzzle about an TV show that stopped airing before 1980.", "Puzzle about a video game that came out in 2017.", "Hunt is won before Sunday.",
+    "Puzzle about an anime that started airing in 2016 or later.", "Puzzle about a TV show that stopped airing before 1980.", "Puzzle involves playing a video game.",
+    "Puzzle about a video game that came out in 2016 or later.", "Hunt is won before Sunday.",
     "Hunt is won on Monday.",
     "Puzzle whose crucial step is realizing it matches an MIT landmark.",